KneeG/SvenCoopSpecialists/readme.md

 #### Current problems
 - Crosshair sprite is missing and or incomplete
-- Don't know how to move the player's view to simulate recoil all I know how to do currently is use punchangle, but the player's view will return o the center of the screen which is not the desired behavior
+- Don't know how to move the player's view to simulate recoil all I know how to do currently is use punchangle, but the player's view will return to the center of the screen which is not the desired behavior
 - Making proper use of the melee weapons' block function, deflect bullets?
 Is that even possible?
 - Need to add a "useitems" command to toggle laser sight and flashlight
 - Need to figure out how to add weapon attachments